mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 ## Doing Side Effects

-If you need to do a side effect like writing to local storage or updating the DOM you can use `$effect` to track when a value updates:
+If you need to do any side effects like writing to local storage or updating the DOM, you can use `$effect` to track when a value updates:

 ```ts:example.svelte.ts
 export function createCounter() {